SHAKEN/STIR, what do I need to know?

 Will Telnyx customers be notified if we add attestations to their calls and what attestation they received?

-All calls on the Telnyx network will receive an attestation from June 30th, 2021 at the latest.
-There is no action required from the customer.
+Telnyx is fully compliant with SHAKEN/STIR and, as such, all calls originating on the Telnyx network will receive an attestation.
+There is no action required from the customer.*

 Can providers block inbound calls based on attestation?

 Providers are not allowed to block calls based solely on attestation level, but the FCC has provided safe harbors to terminating providers who leverage authentication data to influence their filters.
 For more information on how to ensure your calls do not get caught by terminating spam filters, check out this support article.